Great Guide to Visit the Beautiful Botanical Park of Crete in Chania!

 botanical park Crete

-Is it hard to walk around?
+Is it hard to walk around the Botanical Park?

 Yellow flowers, orange flowers, green leaves